030722-VA-SRE/jazlyn-maxwell/week2-review.md

 * Explain what SQL is.
 What are some SQL databases?

+    - SQL stands for Structured Query Language.
+It is used to create, manage, and access relational databases.
+    - SQL implementations include PostgreSQL, MS SQL Server, MySQL, and OracleSQL.

 * How is data structured in a SQL database?

+    - Data is placed into tables.
+Every column in the table represents an attribute or field.
+Each row, called a record, represents an individual item of data.

 * What is an ERD?
 How is it useful?

+    - ERD stands for Entity Relationship Diagram.
+An ERD is a visual representation of the different tables in a database and models the relationships between different tables.
+    - ERD can be a useful tool when designing a database, and can be used as helpful documentation when accessing a database.

 * What are the different multiplicity relationships?
 How would you create these relations?

+    - Relationships in a RDBMS can be one-to-one, one-to-many/many-to-one, or many-to-many.
+    - A one-to-one relationship is implemented by refencing a primary key in another table.
+To ensure that the relationship remains one-to-one and one row references exactly one other row, the foreign key should also be either a primary key or have a unique constraint.
+    - A many-to-one relationship is a relationship in which many rows may reference one row.
+A table must simply reference another table in order to implement this type of relation.
+Note that the table with the foreign key represents the 'many' side of this relation.
+    - A many-to-many relationship occurs when many rows may reference many other rows in another table.
+In SQL, this is done by creating a separate junction table which references both tables in the many-to-many relation.

 * What kind of relationship would exist between Students and Classes?
 Students and Textbooks?

+    - Students and Classes have a many-to-many relation.
+A Student may take many Classes and a Class may have many Students.
+    - Students and Textbooks have a one-to-many relation.
+A Student may have many Textbooks, but a Textbook only belongs to one Student.

 * Explain the concept of referential integrity

+    - Referential integrity means that every entry in a foreign key column has a matchning record in the associated table.
+    - We don't want orphaned records, or foreign keys that don't have a matching primary key, in our database.

 * What is a cascade delete?

+    - With a cascade delete, if a record referenced by records in other tables is deleted, then all records referencing it will also be deleted.

 * List the integrity constraints

+    - Domain constraints define the valid set of values for an attribute.
+You can also specify that a value should be unique or not null.
+    - The entity integrity constraint prevents the primary key of a table from being null.
+We cannot use the primary key to identify a record if the priomary key is null.
+    - Referential integrity constraints require foreign keys to be null or match existing records in the referenced table.
+    - Key constraints identify the attribute(s) that will be used to uniquely identify all records in the table.

 * Define the word "schema"

+    - A database schema is a collection of tables, views, triggers, and functions.

 * What is a candidate key?
 What about a surrogate key?

+    - A candiadate key is any attribute or set of attributes that are unique for all records in a table, qualifying them to be used as a primary key.
+    - Surrogate keys are primary keys used in a database to uniquely identify a record, but is not related or derived from the data itself.
+A surrogate key is artificially generated.

 ### Sublanguages & Queries